bbawj/note-vault/_index.md

 title: "What is this?!"
 tags: [moc]
 date: 2022-11-15
-lastmod: 2022-11-21
+lastmod: 2023-05-28
 ---
 # What even is this site?!

-I'm Brendan, a computer science student at Nanyang Technological University.
-Currently, I am interested in low level thinking.
+Hi, I'm Brendan, a computer science student at Nanyang Technological University.

-This currently serves as a bank of the information I can gather in my lifetime, and some information I can hopefully produce as well.
+Here, there are summarised notes of interesting topics and some entries of my personal ramblings.
+I sort of like writing?
+I remember creating my own silly versions of children's books when I was little, filled with aliens and dragons or something.
+I know, I am such a novelist.